-Montréal’s booming vegan scene is getting more and more famous, and there’s a festival that brings all that success to light: the Montréal Vegan Festival, on the weekend of October 20 and 21, 2018.
-Anyone who was at last year’s event can attest it’s growing like a beanstalk, so much so that this year’s edition is at the spacious and spectacular Montréal Convention Centre!
-Plus, there’s a 5th anniversary party not to be missed.
-Get ready to join over 25,000 participants to meet the chefs, producers, activists, foodies and farmers that make vegan Montréal a true hub of excitement.
+Montréal’s booming vegan scene is getting more and more famous, and there’s a festival that brings all that success to light: the Montréal Vegan Festival.
+On the weekend of September 21 and 22, 2019, the fest brings plant-based power to the Montréal Convention Centre, where 20,000 participants will congregate to meet the chefs, producers, activists, foodies and farmers that make vegan Montréal a true hub of excitement.

 A foodie’s paradise